arbageant/logs_analysis/README.md

 This script uses the following Python packages:\
 psycopg2

-# Database Setup
+## Database Setup
 This script analyzes the data in the news SQL database and provides answers to three specific questions.

+The "news" database, along with the newsdata.sql setup script, can be found here:\
+https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip
-The news.sql database can be found here: https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip Prior to running this file, it will need to be composed in psql with the following command:\
+Prior to running this file, it will need to be composed in psql with the following command:\